 The Thrifty Couple

-I made some of these last year thinking about giving them as gifts.
-They are amazingly simple to make (only 4 ingredients!).
-They taste so amazing that…well, none of them made it into gift jars.
+These cute little mints are simple to make (only 4 ingredients!).
+They taste so amazing that…well, none of them made it into gift jars in our home.
 Whoops!
-Maybe this year I will make a bigger batch.
+Make extra!

 I have put them in mason jars, but that does get tricky for using in the shower!
 You might want to look for a pretty plastic container or save a body wash containers to reuse.